 - 1972 N.D.
 Kazarinoff and R. Weitzenkamp proved the non-existence of a CPSS of order less than 22.

-- 1982 A. J. W. Duijvestijn, P. J. Federico, P. Leeuw established the lower limit of the order of CPSSs and searched to find all that can exist up to and including order 24.
-The main results were; There are no CPSSs below order 24. and there is one and only one (THW 24:175) CPSS of order 24.
+- 1982 A. J. W. Duijvestijn, P. J. Federico, P. Leeuw published a paper 'Compound Perfect Squares' expanding Leeuw's thesis with the same results as the thesis; they established the lower limit of the order of CPSSs and searched to find all that can exist up to and including order 24.
+The main results were; There are no CPSSs below order 24 and there is one and only one (THW 24:175) CPSS of order 24.
+They did not not exhaustively search any order past order 24.
+Of the 2211 CPSSs produced 1942 were new discoveries.
+Only a handful of these new discoveries were published in the paper, so many have been 'rediscovered' since.
+However by analysing the results from 1982 and comparing them to 2010 results, it is possible to infer the particular CPSS discoveries made by Duijvestijn, Leeuw and Federico in orders 26, 27 and 28.

 - 1999 I. Gambini published his doctoral thesis 'Quant aux carrés carrelés' on squared squares.
 He found the known CPSSs (and SPSS) up to and including order 26.
 He also published a table of CPSR ( and SPSR) counts up to and including order 24.
-For order 26 he identified 100 CPSS isomers which is correct, 92 isomers were known before Gambini, the additional square which completes the order (with side 512) has 8 isomers.
-However Gambini did not mention this CPSS in his thesis.
-This CPSS was evidently 'rediscovered' in 2010 by Anderson and Pegg.
+For order 26 he identified 100 CPSS isomers which is correct, 92 isomers were known before Gambini, the additional square which completes the order (with side 512) has 8 isomers and would have been first found by Paul Leeuw in 1979, then reproduced during the work with Duijvestijn and Federico in 1982.
+Neither Leeuw, Duijvestijn, Federico or Gambini mentioned this CPSS or provided its size or code.
+Leeuw, Duijvestijn, Federico had a table entry for 2 This CPSS was evidently 'rediscovered' in 2010 by Anderson and Pegg.

 - 1 CPSS of order 24, with 4 isomers, (24:175 THW)